OHDSI/Perseus/README.md

 Introduction
 ========
-Perseus combines intuitive and easy to use Web-based UI for ETL configuration and service for conversion native data to the CDM.
+Perseus combines intuitive and easy to use Web-based UI for design and  implement ETL (extract, transform, and load) configuration and service for conversion the native/raw data to the OMOP Common Data Model (CDM).

+Additionally Perseus has embedded tools for search in the standardized vocabularies, generates documentation for the ETL process, create the code mappings and data quality check.

 Features
 ========